 It is nice to have your Kitchen herb garden just outside the kitchen but, ideally, you should have your herb garden in a spot where it gets some sun and some shade throughout the day – this will give you the conditions to grow a wide variety of herbs.

-If you do not have a raised bed or a large area to plant a herb garden, you can use containers, window boxes, even gaps between paving stones – there’s no rule that says they should all be in a square bed!
+If you do not have a raised bed or a large area to plant a herb garden, you can use containers, window boxes, or even gaps between paving stones – no rule says they should all be in a square bed!

 3. Prepping The Soil For Your Herb Garden